open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

 2. Begin work that will carry over to the next cycle.
 3. Allow some time to pass.

-Because state is carried over from one poll cycle to the next, the following detailed description is presented starting mid-cycle, at a point where there is no preexisting state.

 ### Detailed Poll Cycle

-_Note: The following steps are presented starting mid poll cycle._
+1. Dequeuing
+    1. If any matches are queued from the previous cycle, an appropriate number are dequeued, and processed the same as would a newly matched set of files.
+2. Aging
+    1. If no queued files were left over from the previous cycle, then all previously matched files have been consumed, and we are ready to query the file system again.
+Prior to doing so, we will increment the "generation" of all historical Readers.

-1. Matching
+3. Matching
-    1. Find files that match the `include` setting.
+    1. The file system is searched for files that match the `include` setting.
 The files are known only by their paths.
-    2. Discard any of these files that match the `exclude` setting.
+    2. Files that match the `exclude` setting are discarded.
     3. As a special case, on the first poll cycle, a warning is printed if no files are matched.
 Execution continues regardless.
-2. Queueing
+4. Queueing
     1. If the number of matched files is less than or equal to the maximum degree of concurrency, as defined by the `max_concurrent_files` setting, then no queueing occurs.
     2. Else, queueing occurs, which means the following:
         - Matched files are split into two sets, such that the first is small enough to respect `max_concurrent_files`, and the second contains the remaining files (called the queue).
         - The current poll interval will begin processing the first set of files, just as if they were the only ones found during the matching phase.
         - Subsequent poll cycles will pull matches off of the queue, until the queue is empty.
         - The `max_concurrent_files` setting is respected at all times.
-        - TODO: Use a worker pool to process the queue as quickly as possible, rather than waiting for poll cycles to trigger batching.
-3. Opening
+5. Opening
     1. Each of the matched files is opened.
 Note:
         - A small amount of time has passed since the file was matched.
-        - It is possible that is has been moved or deleted by this point.
+        - It is possible that it has been moved or deleted by this point.
         - Only a minimum set of operations should occur between file matching and opening.
         - If an error occurs while opening, it is logged.
-4. Fingerprinting
+6. Fingerprinting
     1. The first `N` bytes of each file are read.
 (See fingerprinting section above.)
-5. Exclusion
+7. Exclusion
     1. Empty files are closed immediately and discarded.
 (There is nothing to read.)
     2. Fingerprints found in this batch are cross referenced against each other to detect duplicates.
 Duplicate files are closed immediately and discarded.
         - In the vast majority of cases, this occurs during file rotation that uses the copy/truncate method.
 (See fingerprinting section above.)
-6. Reader Creation
+8. Reader Creation
     1. Each file handle is wrapped into a `Reader` along with some metadata.
 (See Reader section above)
-        - During the creation of a `Reader`, the file's fingerprint is crossreferenced with previously known fingerprints.
+        - During the creation of a `Reader`, the file's fingerprint is cross referenced with previously known fingerprints.
         - If a file's fingerprint matches one that has recently been seen, then metadata is copied over from the previous iteration of the Reader.
 Most importantly, the offset is accurately maintained in this way.
         - If a file's fingerprint does not match any recently seen files, then its offset is initialized according to the `start_at` setting.
-7. Detection of "Lost" Files
+9. Detection of Lost Files
+    1. Fingerprints are used to cross reference the matched files from this poll cycle against the matched file from the previous poll cycle.
+Files that were matched in the previous cycle but were not matched in this cycle are referred to as "lost files".
+    2. File become "lost" for several reasons:
+        - The file may have been deleted, typically due to rotation limits or ttl-based pruning.
+        - The file may have been rotated to another location.
+            - If the file was moved, the open file handle from the previous poll cycle may be useful.
-8. Consumption
+10. Consumption
     1. Lost files are consumed.
 Since these files are thought to have been rotated to a location where we will not match them again, we will never see them again.
         - The best we can do is finish consuming their current contents.
-        - We can reasonable expect in most cases that these files are no longer being written to.
+        - We can reasonably expect in most cases that these files are no longer being written to.
     2. Matched files (from this poll cycle) are consumed.
-        - These file handles will be left open until the end of the next poll cycle.
+        - These file handles will be left open until the next poll cycle, when they will be used to detect lost files.
         - Typically, we can expect to find most of these files again.
 However, these files are consumed greedily, in case we do not see them again.
-    3. All files in both sets are consumed concurrently.
+    3. All open files are consumed concurrently.
+This includes both the "lost" files, and the recently matched files.
-9. Closing
+11. Closing
     1. All files from the previous poll cycle are closed.
-10. Archiving
+12. Archiving
     1. Readers created in the current poll cycle are added to the historical record.
+    2. The same Readers are also retained as a set, for use in the next poll cycle.
-11. Pruning
+13. Pruning
-    1. The historical record is purged of Readers that have existsed for 3 generations.
+    1. The historical record is purged of Readers that have existed for 3 generations.
         - This number is somewhat arbitrary, and should probably be made configurable.
 However, its exact purpose is quite obscure.
-12. Persistence
+14. Persistence
     1. The historical record of readers is synced to whatever persistence mechanism was provided to the operator.
-13. End Poll Cycle
+15. End Poll Cycle
     1. At this point, the operator sits idle until the poll timer fires again.
-14. Start Poll Cycle
-15. Dequeueing
-    1. If any matches are queued from the previous cycle, an appropriate number are dequeued, and processed that same as would a newly matched set of files.
-16. Aging
-    1. If no queued files were left over from the previous cycle, then all previously matched files have been consumed, and we are ready to query the file system again.
-Prior to doing so, we will increment the "generation" of all historical Readers.

 # Additional Details